 Managing the generation queues is a highly complex process.
 The PJM queue evaluation process has been substantially improved in recent years and it is more efficient and effective as a result.
 The PJM queue evaluation process should continue to be improved to help ensure that barriers to competition for new generation investments are not created.
 Issues that need to be addressed include the ownership rights to CIRs, whether transmission owners should perform interconnection studies, and improvements in queue management to ensure that projects are removed from the queue if they are not viable, as well as a process to allow commercially viable projects to advance in the queue ahead of projects which have failed to make progress.
+But the behavior of project developers also creates issues with queue management.
+When developers put multiple projects in the queue to maintain their own optionality while planning to build only one they also affect all the projects that follow them in the queue.
+Project developers may also enter speculative projects in the queue and then put the project in suspended status while they address financing.
+The incentives for such behavior should also be addressed, including appropriate nonrefundable fees, appropriate credit requirements, appropriate limits on the use of the suspended option and appropriate milestone requirements.

 The addition of a planned transmission project changes the parameters of the capacity auction for the area, changes the amount of capacity needed in the area, changes the capacity market supply and demand fundamentals in the area and may effectively forestall the ability of generation to compete.
 But there is no mechanism to permit a direct comparison, let alone competition, between transmission and generation alternatives.
-There is no mechanism to evaluate whether the generation or transmission alternative is less costly, whether there is more risk associated with the generation or transmission alternative.
+There is no mechanism to evaluate whether the generation or transmission alternative is less costly, whether there is more risk associated with the generation or transmission alternatives, or who bears the risks associated with each alternative.
 Creating such a mechanism should be an explicit goal of PJM market design.